Redefining Technology

 • Regulatory bodies may require documentation of AI decision-making processes.

-• Consulting with legal experts can provide clarity on compliance obligations.
+• Consult legal experts for clarity on compliance obligations.